 Starting in 2019, CBEY has added mentorship sessions.
-In October, David Sobotka and Peter Boyd will be available for in-person consultations to help teams with their business models.
-We strongly encourage teams to meet with at least one of them for guidance.
+This fall, David Sobotka and Peter Boyd were available for in-person consultations to help teams with their business models.
+Teams were strongly encouraged to meet with at least one of them for guidance.
 These sessions are non-evaluative and have no bearing on the selection process.
-Neither David nor Peter are part of the judging panel.
+Neither David nor Peter is part of the judging panel.

 Over the years, the Sobotka Seed Stage Grant program has supported many start-up sustainable business ventures.
 Read the stories about past recipients and how this grant impacted the trajectory of their ideas.